 When To See A Doctor

-If your facial swelling persists for a few days accompanied by the following symptoms, consult your doctor.
+If your facial swelling persists for a few days accompanied by the following symptoms, consult your doctor immediately.

 - Rash or hives